Hazel Green, Alabama: 2000 census

-As of the 2020 United States census, there were 4,105 people, 1,516 households, and 1,155 families residing in the CDP.

 Public services

 The Madison County Sheriff's Department administers law and order in Hazel Green.

 The Hazel Green Fire/Rescue is a large volunteer fire department of approximately 40 members serving the residents of North Central Madison County.
 The fire department has 3 stations.
 The stations are located throughout the district in strategic locations.
 Station one, which houses the majority of all of the main rescue, EMS and firefighting equipment, is located at the intersection of Joe Quick Road and Highway 231-431N.
 Station two is located on Greenville Pike and Station three on Hill Chapel Road.
 Hazel Green Fire/Rescue outfits an apparatus of five engines, one attack truck (or "brush" truck), one rescue truck and two medical response vehicles.
 Hazel Green has a dedicated roster of individuals who hold credentials from firefighter I level, to FF 2, state licensed and nationally registered Emergency Medical Technicians (EMTs) and certified technical rescue personnel (vehicle, water and other special rescue missions).